Frequently Asked Questions

 Do you use a laser to take tonsils out?

-There are many ways to remove tonsils.
-The cutting device used by your surgeon may be a knife, electrocautery, laser, or a radiofrequency hand piece (called the Coblator).
+We do not use laser any longer to remove tonsils.
+The cutting device used by your surgeon may be a knife, electrocautery, or a radiofrequency hand piece (called the Coblator).
 While all methods are acceptable, studies have shown that the Coblator causes less post-operative pain, leading to a faster recovery.
 The Coblator hand piece is constantly irrigating the throat while it cuts, and therefore it operates at a lower temperature.
 For this reason, many surgeons at Suburban Ear, Nose, and Throat Associates use the Coblator.
 More information can be obtained by viewing the Coblator website.

 Will I have an ugly scar/do I need a plastic surgeon to close my incision?